 - Ultrasound: Ultrasound Imaging, also known as sonography, is the measure of echoes throughout the body in form of sound waves.
 These high frequency sound waves produce images of the body’s organs or the blood flow through veins and arteries.
 Ultrasound is used in pregnancy to monitor the fetal development and screen for any potential problems.
 Ultrasound is safe unlike conventional x rays.
 Ultrasound does not need to use radiation.
 Our new ultrasound unit allows for better image quality and can produce 3D images and color Doppler.

 - Cat Scan (CT): Our new CT scanner is a Siemens 128-slice scanner which allows for improved image quality, speed and patient comfort compared to conventional CT scanners.
 Computed Tomography uses x-rays to take pictures of sections of the body.
 A CT scan shows the body’s organs more clearly and in greater detail than regular x-rays.

 - Magnetic Resonance Imaging (MRI): Magnetic Resonance Imaging is a noninvasive test that uses magnetic waves to take two and three dimensional pictures of the inside of the body.
 A MRI scanner can look at body parts, organs and tissue from head to toe.
-We use a Siemens 1.5 Tesla MRI scanner in our Imaging department.
+This best-in-class technology offers comfort and precision for patients.